 Jillian Ross is the Master Printer of the David Krut Workshop (DKW) at Arts On Main in Johannesburg.
 The workshop specialises in intaglio printing, relief, monotype and experimental mediums, and she has to date, collaborated with over 70 South African and international artists in creating unique and editioned fine art works on paper.

-Arriving in Johannesburg in 2003, Jillian began as an intern at DKW and now manages a team of printmakers all trained in-house.
-Collaboration and innovation are the bywords for the Workshop, and multi-tasking is a key in testing the limits of art making mediums with established artists working alongside emerging artists.
+Arriving in Johannesburg in 2003, Jillian began as an intern at DKW and now manages a team of printmakers, all trained in-house.
+Collaboration and innovation are the bywords for the workshop, and multi-tasking is the key to testing the limits of art-making mediums with established artists working alongside emerging artists.

 Jillian’s most notable ongoing collaboration exists with William Kentridge.
 Since 2006 the workshop has collaborated with the artist in creating over 250 editions.
 Among others, three major bodies of work are: the Triumphs & Laments Woodcuts series of six life-size, multiple-plate woodcuts with collage (2016 – 2020); the Universal Archive series of 75 linocuts on dictionary pages (2011 – 2014); and The Nose series of 30 etchings (2006 – 2010).
 On large projects such as the above, Ross involves printers and interns, allowing skills transfer and development.

-Recent projects include multi-media works by emerging artist Pebofatso Mokoena for Internal Probes (exhibited in Johannesburg, 2020); multiple process prints with Serbian-born Maja Maljević for Silence of the Change (Johannesburg and New York, 2019) and Latitudes Limited five-colour silkscreens with artists Sthenjwa Luthuli, Pebofatso Mokoena, Mbali Tshabalala, Adejoke Tugbiyele and Clint Strydom created for the first edition in 2019 of the Latitudes Art Fair in Johannesburg.
+Recent projects include multi-media works by emerging artist Pebofatso Mokoena for Internal Probes (exhibited in Johannesburg, 2020); multiple process prints with Serbian-born Maja Maljević for Silence of the Change (Johannesburg and New York, 2019) and Latitudes Limited five-colour silkscreens with artists Sthenjwa Luthuli, Pebofatso Mokoena, Mbali Tshabalala, Adejoke Tugbiyele and Clint Strydom, created for the first edition of the Latitudes Art Fair in Johannesburg in 2019.

-Jillian and Amé Bell, the Gallerist at David Krut Projects in Parkwood Johannesburg, collaborate on the conceptualisation of DKW’s ongoing projects in line with the exhibition programme.
+Jillian and Amé Bell, the Gallery Director at David Krut Projects in Parkwood, Johannesburg, collaborate on the conceptualisation of DKW’s ongoing projects in line with the exhibition programme.
 Together they maintain relationships with artists and develop art fair and international collaborations.